AOEpeople/meals/README.md

   * 503: The settlement request failed
   * 504: The profile for this hash cannot be found
-  * 505: The settlement request was already processed or the request is invalid *CashController 6xx*
+  * 505: The settlement request was already processed or the request is invalid
+  * 506: No username was provided or the requested user could not be found *CashController 6xx*
   * 601: The amount of cash that will be added, has to be more than zero *EventController 7xx*